markkimsal/phusion-php/README.md

 PHP 7.3 images have updated timezone database for 2021.  (does your distro have updated Samoan DST?)

+Rare extensions (Tensor, Samba)
+---
+These niche extension contribute considerable size to the image.
+If you need them, set the flag in the make file and you will get a custom image name like `markkimsal/phusion-php-{ext}-{ext}:7.4-fpm`.

+MSSQL
+---
+To avoid licensing issues, MSSQL and DBLIB have been moved to a custom image `markkimsal/phusion-php-mssql:8.0-fpm`.
+You can build your own by setting WITH_SQLSRV="1" in the `make-80.sh` file.

 How to Build
 ---